-(1) Routine (e.g., daily and weekly) The pool operator shall maintain pool operating procedures shall be permanently posted in a location accessible to and frequentedat the public pool site for use by the pool operator and for inspection by the enforcing agent. (c2) The pool operator shall maintain mManufacturers' instructions for the operation and maintenance of all mechanical and electrical equipment and water treatment systems at the public pool site for use byshall be kept available for the pool operator and for inspection by the enforcing agent.
+(1) Routine (e.g., daily and weekly) The pool operator shall maintain pool_operating procedures shall be permanently posted in a location accessible to and frequentedat the public pool site for use by the operator and inspection by the enforcing agent.

+(c2) The pool operator shall maintain mManufacturers' instructions for operation and maintenance of all mechanical and electrical equipment and water treatment systems at the public pool site for use byshall be kept available for the pool operator and inspection by the enforcing agent.